The France/UK double tax treaty on inheritances

 Please note that this article is over six months old.
 While Blevins Franks takes care to make sure that information is accurate on the date of publication, some content may change over time.
 You should not rely on the accuracy of legislation and tax information in this article; take professional advice for your circumstances.

-Since France and the UK have a double tax treaty for inheritances, the simple answer is that, as a habitual resident of France, your estate is taxable in France – but of course, nothing is ever simple with taxation.
-There are many different inheritance circumstances you need to be aware of, and UK inheritance tax may continue to affect you more than realise.
+But does this affect you as a UK national living in France long-term, especially since France imposes its own succession tax?
+Are you liable for UK inheritance tax, or French succession tax, or both?
+Since France and the UK have a double tax treaty for inheritances, the simple answer is that, as a habitual resident of France, your estate is taxable in France – but of course nothing is ever simple with taxation.
+There are many different circumstances you need to be aware of, and UK inheritance tax may continue to affect you more than realise.

 Cross-border estate planning and taxation can be a minefield; make sure you get it right if you want your assets to be distributed according to your wishes and your heirs to be as protected as possible from inheritance taxes.
+Contact Blevins Franks for personalised advice for your family circumstances.

 French residents leaving or gifting worldwide assets